shawnhuyiwen/pulse/ReadMe.md

 There is also an example of using a Java based interface with an eclipse project you can explore as well.

+See the wiki for more examples using the SDK and building your own application with Pulse.